 Remember, your goals are very personal and based on what’s important to you.
-If you’d like a refresher on what goals are and how to set them, you can read one of our previous articles on What is a goal?
+If you’d like a refresher on what goals are and how to set them, check out our page Setting and achieving your NDIS goals.

 This week we’re taking a look at employment goals and how you can use the different categories and supports in your NDIS funding to achieve them.